Sorapointa/Sorapointa/docs/concurrency.md

 For every object, if any properties is variable and will be access by multiple threads, you have to use Atomic.
-You cannot leak the atomic reference to public, and must use the provided udpate functions.
+You cannot leak the atomic reference to public, and must use the provided update functions.

 If there are any methods in the object that use Atomic objects, ensure that every operation accesses it